borisdj/FixedWidthParserWriter/README.md

 When there is some special situation where some Fields can not be configured with existing options, then we can make additional custom parsing prior or/and after calling the method - PRE & POST Processing.

 ## 3. Data in CustomFileFields
-Third use case is when one data field is relative to some text position.
+Third use case (Parsing only) is when one data field is relative to some text position.
 ```
 SoftysTech LCC company
 __________________________________________________________________